What is Elavil Prescribed to Treat?

 It is not at all uncommon to have been prescribed Elavil unnecessarily.
 Why does this happen so often?
 Without a doubt, underlying root causes for undesirable symptoms may have been overlooked before beginning a toxic drug regimen, perhaps in haste or desperation.
 But that could only mask symptoms, and only temporarily at that.

-Find Out More About How to Get Off Elavil Safely and Comfortably
+Find Out More About Alternative to Meds Elavil Tapering Programs

 We invite you to find out more about how Elavil tapering can be part of a much more broad and comprehensive health program, one that can allow a person to start to be freed of their original symptoms that prescription drugs did not and could not fix.